-21.-(1) Subject to subsections (2) to (5), economic and Duration of moral rights shall be protected during the life of the author economic and moral rights. and for fifty years after his death.
+19.-(1) Subject to the provisions of subsections (2) to (5), copyright and moral rights shall be protected during the life of the author and for fifty years after his death.

-(2) In the case of a work of joint authorship, economic and moral rights shall be protected during the life of the last surviving author and for fifty years after his death.
+(2) In the case of a work of joint authorship, copyright and moral rights shall be protected during the life of the last surviving author and for fifty years after his death.

-(3) In the case of a collective work, other than a work of applied art or a photographic work, and in the case of an audiovisual work, economic and moral rights shall be protected for-
+(3) In the case of a collective work, other than a work of applied art, and in the case of an audiovisual work, copyright and moral rights shall be protected for-

-- (a) fifty years from the date on which the work was first published; - (b) fifty years from the date on which the work was first made available to the public, if the work has not been published before twentyfive years after its making; or - (c) fifty years from the making of the work, if the work had neither been made available to the public, nor published before twenty-five years after its making.
+(a) seventy-five years from the date on which the work was first published;

+(b) seventy-five years from the date on which the work was first made available to the public, if the work has not been published before twenty-five years after its making; or

+(c) one hundred years from the making of the work, if the work had neither been made available to the public nor published before twenty-five years after its making.

-(4) In the case of a work published anonymously or under a pseudonym, economic and moral rights shall be protected for-
+(4) In the case of a work published anonymously or under a pseudonym, copyright and moral rights shall be protected for-

-- (a) fifty years from the date on which the work was first published; - (b) fifty years from the date on which the work was first made available to the public, if the work has not been published before twentyfive years after its making; or - (c) fifty years from the making of the work, if the work had neither been made available to the public, nor published before twentyfive years after its making, provided that where the author's identity is revealed or is no longer in doubt before the expiration of the said period, subsection (1) or (2) shall apply, as the case may be.
+(a) seventy-five years from the date on which the work was first published;

+(b) seventy-five years from the date on which the work was first made available to the public, if the work has not been published before twenty-five years after its making; or where the author's identity is revealed or is no longer in doubt before the expiration of the said period the provisions of subsection (1) or (2) shall apply, as the case may be.